 Administration 3 AP Schedule, Option 2: Paper, in School

-How to Manage Yourself During the AP Exam Period
+How To Manage Yourself During The AP Exam Period

 It is challenging to manage your time in May and feel ready for each AP test—it doesn't matter if you're taking two AP exams or five!

 Your AP schedule is more like a marathon and less like a sprint.
-You can expect to be challenging.
+You can expect it to be challenging.
 It is challenging to keep your energy and inspiration up during the exam period.